globoglobito/Python-Guide/README.md

 #### FINAL NOTE:
 If you need to interact with your OS like executing a command ...
 That is beyond the scope of this guide...
-Congratulations, that means you are advanced enough to learn about subprocess (and if its too complex for your needs... you might try os.system... but better learn the big bad thing)
+Congratulations, that means you are advanced enough to learn about subprocess (and if it’s too complex for your needs... you might try os.system... but better learn the big bad thing)